SonyaCore/V2RayGen/README.md

 after installation use the provided link to your client or use the client-side json configuration with xray-core or v2ray-core

-if your server is on the domain after importing the link to your v2ray client simply change the IP to your domain or subdomain
+if your server is on the domain-unsecure after importing the link to your v2ray client simply change the IP to your domain-unsecure or subdomain-unsecure

 # **Examples**